dbolkensteyn/BeatTheBotChallenge/README.md

 I recommend to start from [The Arduino Starter Kit](https://www.arduino.cc/en/Main/ArduinoStarterKit), which includes the Arduino Uno, the servo motor and all the cables & connectors used in this project.
 Most importantly, it also comes with a book of many projects ideas to discover and familiarize yourself with the complete kit contents.

-[Logitech Webcam C170](http://www.logitech.com/product/webcam-c170) was the cheapest webcam I found.
-Later on I realized that the videos were blur because it lacks auto-focus.
-However, this did not impact the performances of the moto detection algorithm, and I still am using this model.
+[Logitech Webcam C170](http://www.logitech.com/product/webcam-c170) is the cheapest webcam I found.
+I later realized that the videos were blur because it lacks auto-focus.
+However, this did not impact the performances of the moto detection algorithm, and I still am using this model today.

+My phone is a [Nokia Lumia 920](http://www.microsoft.com/en-us/mobile/phone/lumia920/) running Windows Phone, and so I am playing the Windows Phone version of the game.

+The laptop I use is a MacBook Air, but any computer will do: The software is written to easily work on Windows, Linux, Mac and more.

 ## Software